raboof/notion/index.md

 compatible, or change the (default) behavior.
 Those are described in more detail in the [migration notes](migration.md).

+The previous major version, Notion 3, is available under a slightly modified LGPL license: in short, the only extra restriction is you cannot release it under the name 'Ion' and cannot mix it with GPL code, but read the license itself for details.

 ## Ion3

 _**Not**ion_ was originally a fork of [Ion](https://tuomov.iki.fi/software/#TOC-Ion-2000-2009-), which has been abandoned by its original author, [Tuomo Valkonen](http://tuomov.iki.fi/).